International Spy Museum

 International Spy Museum information

 One of DC’s most popular museums is flashy, over the top, and probably guilty of overtly glamming up a life of intelligence gathering.
 But who cares?
-You basically want to see Q’s lab, and that’s what a trip to the International Spy Museum feels like.
+You basically want to see Q’s lab, and that’s what the Spy Museum feels like.
+Check out James Bond's tricked-out Aston Martin, the KGB's lipstick-concealed pistol and more.
 Kids go crazy for this spot, but be warned: lines form long and early.
-You can ease the wait somewhat by reserving tickets online (per ticket surcharge of $2).
+Ease the wait somewhat by reserving online (there's a $2 surcharge per ticket).